AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
-I am a Ph.D. student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>.
+I am a graduate student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>.
 My research focus is primarily deep learning and I have experience in designing and developing deep learning models to approach real-life problems using graph machine learning.
 Currently, I am working on the graph anomaly detection problem under the supervision of  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> </p>

 <p align="justify">